flatironinstitute/SlurmUtil/README.md

 # Slurm Utilites: monitoring tools and web interfaces

-This project is to monitor a slurm cluster and to provide a user interfaces to display the monitoring data.
+This project is to monitor a slurm cluster and to provide a set of user interfaces to display the monitoring data.

 ## Monitoring
 ### Pre-requirement
 On each node of the slurm cluster, a cluster_host_mon.py is running and reporting the monitored data (running processes' user, slurm_job_id, cpu, memory, io ...) to a MQTT server.
 ### Monitor Data
-We use Phao Python Client to subscribe to the MQTT server (mon5.flatironinstitute.org) and receive monitored data from it.
+We use Phao Python Client to subscribe to the MQTT server (mon5.flatironinstitute.org) and receive data from it.
 The incoming data will be
 1) parsed and indexed;
-2) saved to files at ${pData}/${hostname}_sm.p (data file) and ${hostname}_sm.px (index file);
+2) saved to data file (${hostname}_sm.p) and index file (${hostname}_sm.px);
 3) saved to InfluxDB (slurmdb1)
 3) updated to web interface (http://${webserver}:8126/updateSlurmData) to refresh the displayed data

-We also use pyslurm to retrieve data from slurm server periodically and save data to InfluxDB.
+We also use PySlurm to retrieve data from slurm server periodically and save the data to InfluxDB.

 ## Web Interface
 Web server is programmed using CherryPy.
 You can see an example of it at http://mon6:8126/